Grade School Confidential: Plot

 Martin Prince invites his classmates to his birthday party, but it ends badly after most of the partygoers get food poisoning and end up leaving by ambulance due to diseased oysters being served instead of cake (including Lisa, who feigns being ill just so she can leave).
 After the party, Bart, who fed his oysters to the Prince family cat, sees Principal Seymour Skinner and Edna Krabappel kissing in Martin's pink playhouse.
 After failing to provide Bart with a convincing cover story, Edna and Skinner, fearing that they will be fired if anyone discovers their romance, swear him to secrecy in exchange for putting Milhouse's name on his permanent record.

 Edna and Skinner use Bart as their gofer.
-When Edna and Skinner accidentally run into Superintendent Chalmers whilst on a date at the cinema, Skinner fetches Bart, who had been sleeping, so that Edna and Skinner could claim that they were supervising a field trip.
+When Edna and Skinner accidentally run into Superintendent Chalmers while on a date at the cinema, Skinner fetches Bart, who had been sleeping, so that Edna and Skinner could claim that they were supervising a field trip.
 Bart is humiliated in front of his classmates after Skinner forces him to say "I love you, Edna Krabappel" aloud as if the message were his own, with Martin making further jibes.
 Fed up, Bart gathers the entire school in front of a janitor's closet and opens the door to reveal that Skinner and Edna are making out.

 Word quickly spreads throughout Springfield, with the story the students tell growing more illicit and exaggerated.
 After hearing his son Ralph's risqué version involving the two "making babies", Chief Wiggum reports it to Chalmers, who gives Skinner an ultimatum: either he ends his relationship with Edna or they both will be fired.
 Skinner decides that love trumps his professional goals, so Chalmers fires them and demands they leave the building by day's end.

 Feeling guilty for costing Edna and Skinner their jobs, Bart encourages them to stand up for themselves.
 With Bart's help, Skinner and Edna barricade themselves inside the school, contact the media and make their demands: they want their jobs back and the townspeople to stop interfering with their relationship.
 When several parents protest that their children saw them having sex in the janitor's closet, Skinner insists that is untrue because he is a 44-year-old virgin.
 The mob is left speechless at the revelation.
 Chalmers brusquely concedes that it must be true, because nobody in their right mind would lie about something so embarrassing.
 Realizing that they have overreacted, the residents leave peacefully.

 Chalmers agrees to reinstate Skinner and Edna, but asks them to "keep the lewdness at a minimum" during school hours.
 They thank Bart for helping them, but tell him they are breaking up, fearing the entire town judging their relationship publicly.
 When a disappointed Bart leaves, they observe grade-school children will believe anything they are told before entering the janitor's closet for another sexual tryst (also indicating Skinner was exactly the sort of person to lie about being a virgin).